Sleepytale Logo

 He remembers the cucumber smile.

-He remembers the potato dance.
+The potato dance.

-He remembers the ladybug bus and Tomato Town.
+The ladybug bus and Tomato Town.

-He remembers his hat doing flop, flop.
+His hat doing flop, flop.

 He smiles a sleepy smile.

-Tomorrow there will be more colors.
+Tomorrow there will be more colors, more shapes, more gentle jokes.

 Good night, Mimo.